 Ability to teleport, or ability to read minds?
 Teleport definitely.
 I'd still probably be late to work but at least there'd be no traffic!

-Role at Ardent I bottle the beer and hustle it to the world.
+Role at Ardent I hustle our beer to the world.

 Favorite Ardent beer Company Man pilsner

 Favorite non-Ardent beer Champion’s European Slaycation